Public consultation has now closed

-The County Council met with the Applicant to give them a chance to revise and refine their application in the light of comments and questions raised by the various consultees.
-This is known formally as a 'Supplementary Information Request under Regulation 25'.
-The areas where more information is required are numerous and indicate that the information provided is not adequate or robust enough for the application.
+The County Council met with the Applicant to give them a chance to revise their application in the light of comments and questions raised by the various consultees.
+This is known as a 'Supplementary Information Request under Regulation 25'.
+The areas where more information is required are numerous and indicate that the information provided was not adequate or robust enough - a letter from the Council outlining these issues can be found on the More information page.

 Please note: button takes you to a disclaimer first